albanread/BCPL8/README.md

 * **Control Flow**: Supports standard control flow statements such as IF/THEN/ELSE, WHILE/UNTIL, FOR, SWITCHON, GOTO, and REPEAT

-* **Data Structures**: Supports VEC for vectors (arrays of words) and STRING for character arrays888.
+* **Data Structures**: Supports VEC for vectors (arrays of words) and STRING for (32bit unicode) character arrays.

 * **Custom Heap Manager**: Includes a runtime heap manager for VEC and STRING allocations and deallocations.

-* **Runtime Library**: Provides a set of built-in runtime functions for I/O (WRITES, WRITEN, READN, etc.) and memory management (MALLOC, FREEVEC), which are linked automatically10101010.
+* **Runtime Library**: Provides a set of built-in runtime functions for I/O (WRITES, WRITEN, READN, etc.) and memory management (MALLOC, FREEVEC), which are linked automatically.

-* **Floating-Point Support**: The language and runtime include support for floating-point variables (FLET), floating-point VALOF blocks, and floating-point arithmetic and runtime functions
+* **Floating-Point Support**: The language and runtime includes some support for floating-point variables (FLET), floating-point FVALOF blocks, simple floating-point arithmetic and runtime functions

-\<br/\>

 ### **Compiler Architecture**

-The compilation process consists of several distinct passes:
+The compilation process consists of several distinct and typical passes:

-1. **Preprocessor**: Handles GET directives for file inclusion and supports include paths12.
+1. **Preprocessor**: Handles GET directives for file inclusion and supports include paths.

 2. **Lexing and Parsing**: A standard lexer and a Pratt-based parser build an Abstract Syntax Tree (AST) from the source code

 3. **Semantic Analysis**:
    * **Manifest Resolution**: Resolves MANIFEST constants at compile-time, replacing variable access nodes with literals in the AST

-   * **Symbol Table Construction**: Builds a scoped symbol table to track all identifiers, including variables, functions, and their types15151515.
+   * **Symbol Table Construction**: Builds a scoped symbol table to track all identifiers, including variables, functions, and their types.

    * **AST Analysis**: Traverses the AST to gather metrics on functions, determine variable types, and identify global variable access